gbapeter/House-Price-Prediction/README.md

 ### 11. Model Deployment
 The model was then deployed using github and streamlit.
 Here is the link to the app: [House Price Prediction Application](https://group4-house-price-prediction.streamlit.app/).

+### 12. Feature Importances
+The feature importances of the model revealed that sqft_living, zipcode, onehot_city_seattle, sqft_lot, age (of house), and years_since_renovation were the top predictors of house price.

 # Contributors
 - Gba Peter Ternenge